 We discourage children from bringing valuable items (including toys and trading cards) and large amounts of money to school.
-They do so at their own risk.
+If you / your child choose to bring these items to school, they do so at their own risk.
 Teachers will not be held responsible for any items lost at school.
-Certain Personal Technology Devices are Banned or Restricted at School - Students must not bring valuable personal technology devices like smart watches, cameras, digital video cameras or MP3 players to school as there is a risk of damage or theft.

 BYO iPad devices may only be used during class times with staff supervision.
-Such devices will be confiscated by school staff and may be collected at the end of the day from the school office.
+Any other electronic devices will be confiscated by school staff and may be collected at the end of the day from the school office.
 Breaches of this prohibition may result in disciplinary action.
 The Principal also has the right to discipline inappropriate use of devices in the home if it has an impact at the school level.
+As part of the BYO Device program rules, content created at school must be for educational purposes only.
+Failure to abide by the rules set out in the BYO device scheme may result in disciplinary action against your child.